salomaosnff/injets/README.md

 ## Providers

-A provider can be anything you want to use anywhere in your application, but they are generally used to provide business logic methods for your application.
+A provider can be anything you want to use anywhere in your application, but they are generally used to provide business logic methods for your app.

 ### Structure of a provider